Zacbaron/Docs/pages/mydoc/mydoc_member_portal_contributions.md

 {% include image.html file="portal/membercontributions.png" alt="Member Contributions" caption="Member Portal Contributions" %}

-MEMBER CRM displays the information in a intuitive manner, so that members can easily understand and view their information.
+Member CRM displays the information in a intuitive manner, so that members can easily understand and view their information.